How to Help a Drug Addict Who Doesn't Want Help

 • Not allowing the addict to enter the home when drunk or high.

-As an example, the addict’s boss may state that the addict will lose their job, the partner will declare that they will not be able to live in their home or that they will seek a divorce, and the friends will make it clear that they will not provide any financial, emotional, or physical support, unless the addict commits to entering a drug rehab facility immediately.
-The loved ones of the addict also state how they will support the recovery process, like by paying for rehab or offering to take care of the kids.
+As an example, the addict’s boss may state that the addict will lose their job, a partner will declare that they will not be able to live in their home or that they will seek a divorce, and the friends will make it clear that they will not provide any financial, emotional, or physical support, unless the addict commits to entering a drug rehab facility immediately.
+You also state how they will support the recovery process, such as by paying for rehab or offering to take care of the children.

-As a partner, child, parent, or friend of an addict, it is imperative that you find the support you need to carry you through this difficult period of your life.
-This will be beneficial for both you and the addict.
+As a partner, child, parent, or friend of an addict, it is necessary that you find the support you need to carry you through this challenging period of your life.
+This will be beneficial for both you and the individual struggling with addiction.
 You can join a 12-step Nar-Anon or Al-Anon group, both of which are geared to the loved ones of someone struggling with a substance use disorder.

-You can also choose to see a therapist one-on-one, or join a support group.
+You can also see a therapist one-on-one, or join a support group.
 It’s important to learn how to let go of any control you may try to have over the addict, because the addiction and the choices the addict makes cannot be controlled by any outside force.
-Avoiding enabling behavior is also something that can be learned.
+If you struggle with enabling behaviors, you can learn how to prevent them in these settings.

 Be sure to make a conscious effort to practice self-care.
 Engage in activities you enjoy, spend time with people you like, and take part in social activities that rejuvenate you.
 Go shopping, get your nails done, go for a back massage, or sit in a sauna – whatever will relax you and make you feel cared for.

-If your loved one is dealing with a substance use disorder, know that you are not alone in your struggle.
-For every addict, there are multiple loved ones suffering with you.
-Avenues Recovery Center is here to act as a beacon of light in the darkness and to pave the way to addiction recovery.
+The most important thing to know is that you are not alone.
+There are many loved ones of addicts navigating the darkness of addiction, a struggle that is often thrust upon them unwillingly.
+Avenues Recovery is here to help guide you toward the light at the end of the tunnel.
 Our expert and caring staff have helped thousands of people turn their lives around, and they can help you too.
 We are committed to delivering top-notch addiction treatment , with utmost care and respect.
 Reach out to us today to find the support, guidance, and valuable information you need to get you through this difficult time.

 Check your insurance